filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 ### Why do we call it "Lotus Node"?
 There are other names that could have used instead of "Lotus Node", and some of those have existed historically (e.g., "Lotus Client", "Lotus Daemon").
 We couldn't find a perfect name.
 "Lotus Node" is more than just a "client", even though it doesn't participate in consensus.
 "Lotus Daemon" is confusing as `lotus-miner` is also a daemon.
 Even "Node" isn't ideal, because it tends to imply full participation in the network, including consensus.
 We figured the most important thing was to pick a name and then consistently apply it.

+### Why isn't Lotus Miner released more frequently?
+Given Lotus Miner is being actively replaced by [Curio](https://github.com/filecoin-project/curio), Lotus Miner is not under active development.
+As a result, new releases happen reactively either to support new consensus-critical network functionality or patch critical security or performance issues.

+### Why is the `releases` branch deprecated and what are alternatives?
+`releases` goal was to point to the latest stable tagged release of Lotus software for convenience and script.
+This worked when Lotus Node and Miner were released together, but with the [2024Q3 split of releasing Lotus Node and Miner separately](https://github.com/filecoin-project/lotus/issues/12010), there isn't necessarily a single commit to track for the latest released software of both.
+Rather than having ambiguity by tracking Lotus Node or Lotus Miner releases, we [decided it was clearer to deprecate the branch](https://github.com/filecoin-project/lotus/issues/12374).

+That said, one can still programmatically get the latest release based on the [Branch and Tag Strategy](#branch-and-tag-strategy) with:
+* Lotus Node: `git tag -l 'v*' | sort -V -r | head -n 1`
+* Lotus Miner: `git tag -l 'miner/v*' | sort -V -r | head -n 1`

 ## Related Items